huaweicloud/terraform-provider-huaweicloud/docs/resources/css_restore.md

   Changing this creates a new resource.

-* `indices` - (Optional, Int, ForceNew) Name of an index to be restored.
+* `indices` - (Optional, String, ForceNew) Name of an index to be restored.
 Multiple indexes are separated by commas (,).
   By default, all indexes are restored.You can use \ * to match multiple indexes.
 For example, if you specify 2018-06*, then the data of the indexes with the prefix 2018-06 will be restored.The value can contain 0 to 1,024 characters.
   Uppercase letters, spaces, and the following special characters are not allowed: "\<|>/?.

   Changing this creates a new resource.

-* `rename_pattern` - (Optional, Int, ForceNew) Rule for defining the indexes to be restored.The value can contain 0 to 1,024 characters.
+* `rename_pattern` - (Optional, String, ForceNew) Rule for defining the indexes to be restored.The value can contain 0 to 1,024 characters.
 Uppercase letters, spaces, and the following special characters are not allowed: "\<|>/?.
 Indexes that match this rule will be restored.
 The filtering condition must be a regular expression.

   Changing this creates a new resource.

-* `rename_replacement` - (Optional, Int, ForceNew) Rule for renaming an index.
+* `rename_replacement` - (Optional, String, ForceNew) Rule for renaming an index.
 The value can contain 0 to 1,024 characters.
 Uppercase letters, spaces, and the following special characters are not allowed: "\<|>/?
 For example, restored_index_$1 indicates adding the restored_ prefix to the names of all the restored indexes.The rename_replacement